 11.6 Our obligations under our Service Agreement are suspended for any period that we are prevented from performing them by any force majeure event or other cause beyond our reasonable control.

 12.1 We may appoint agents, Third Party contractors and sub-contractors to carry out any of our obligations to you under our Service Agreement without out referring to you.

 12.2 The Service Agreement contains the entire agreement between us with respect to the delivery of our Services.

 12.3 The Service Agreement may not be modified except by a further written document signed by the duly authorised representatives of each of us.

 12.4 If any provision of Service Agreement is found to be unlawful, invalid or unenforceable for any reason, our contract will remain in force apart from that provision which is deemed to be deleted.

-12.5 The law of Victoria governs the Healthworks® Service Agreement and each of us submits to the non-exclusive jurisdiction of the New South Wales courts.
+12.5 The law of Victoria governs the Healthworks® Service Agreement and each of us submits to the non-exclusive jurisdiction of the Victorian courts.

 13. Flu Vaccination Quote conditions